restrioktalasa/restrioktalasa.github.io/README.md

 ## Tools

+__Katalon Studio__
+  * Proficient in designing and maintaining automated test scripts for web applications.
+  * Experienced in handling dynamic elements and managing test data using the built-in data-driven testing features.
+  * Adept at generating comprehensive test reports and analyzing results for improving test coverage and efficiency.

 __TestRail__
   * Proficient in creating detailed test cases and test suites.
   * Able to execute test cases and track test results.